rgoomar/drun/README.md

 * Currently this will mount the directory you are executing from to `/app` on the container
     * This is useful for building projects locally
+* This is my first Go project, so there's room for improvement

 ## Installation